kcudding/ecotheory.github.io/teach/gradOERpresent.md

 ###
 **Intro**

-1. brief review course-based research/projects for undergraduate and graduate classes
+1. Brief review of course-based research/projects for undergraduate and graduate classes

 **Project description**